Final Fantasy XI: Development

 Final Fantasy XI is one of the first cross-console video games, and has continued to update its software to allow the game to run on new consoles.
 In March 2007, a patch was released to enable gameplay in French and German.
 Square Enix noted that Nintendo's use of "Friend Codes" was the primary reason XI was not brought to the Wii.
 In December 2006, the PlayStation 2 versions of PlayOnline and Final Fantasy XI were able to install and run on the PlayStation 3.
-The Vana'diel Collection 2008 discs for the PlayStation 2 had installation issues on the PlayStation 3, causing them to be unusable at first since they weren't on Sony's list of HDD compatible titles in the firmware the PlayStation 3 had at the time.
+The Vana'diel Collection 2008 discs for the PlayStation 2 had installation issues on the PlayStation 3, causing them to be unusable at first since they were not on Sony's list of HDD compatible titles in the firmware the PlayStation 3 had at the time.
 This problem was fixed in December 2007 when Sony released firmware update 2.10 for the PlayStation 3.
 This allowed all backwards compatible models—20GB model #CECHB01, 60GB model #CECHA01 and 80GB model #CECHE01—to play XI.
 After working with Microsoft to resolve the game's incompatibility issues with Windows Vista, Square Enix released a downloadable version of the PlayOnline client which is compatible with the operating system, although small bugs have appeared.

 In September 2010, Akihiko Matsui became the director of Final Fantasy XI.
 Only three months later, on December 10, Matsui left the team to work as "Lead Combat System Designer" on Square Enix's new MMO, Final Fantasy XIV.
 His replacement as director of XI is Mizuki Ito.
 At one point in 2011, Square Enix considered to port Final Fantasy XI for Sony PlayStation Vita.
 On June 24, at the end of VanaFest 2012, a festival in Yokohama, Japan to celebrate the tenth anniversary of the Japanese launch of Final Fantasy XI, Hiromichi Tanaka, for health reasons, decided to step down as producer of the game and leave Square-Enix.
 Akihiko Matsui was selected to replace him.
 In March 2023, Yoji Fujito replaced Matsui as the producer, while Matsui would in some form continue supporting Final Fantasy XI.